-If you’re a beginner swimmer that is new to competing in swim meets, we’ve got the perfect list of helpful swimming terminology and swim meet FAQs.
+If you’re new to competing in swim meets, we’ve got the perfect list of helpful swimming terminology and swim meet FAQs.

 Don’t miss our 10 Step Guide to Your First Swim Meet!